CarrierOps/1P-Wiki/DocuMentor/gcp/Cloud-Function/csv-to-parquet.md

 ## Development Operations

 This section has 2 sub-sections.
 The [first one](#editing-the-python-code) walks you through how to edit the python code that is run on Cloud Function.
-The [second one](#deployment) gives a high-level overview of how the deployment of the code to Cloud Function/GCP works
+The [second one](#deployment) gives a high-level overview of how the deployment of the code to Cloud Function/GCP works.

 ### Editing the python code